arduinovc/hackintosh-z50/README.md

 3/ Generate a new "SystemSerialNumber" and "SystemUUID" using OCAuxiliaryTools for example
 4/ Save and reboot

-### Important note: macOS Ventura and Sonoma
+### Important note: macOS Ventura, Sonoma and Sequoia

-Required to patch root with OpenCore Legacy Patcher (actual version 1.3.0)  to enable GPU acceleration.
+Required to patch root with OpenCore Legacy Patcher (actual version 2.2.0) to enable GPU acceleration and Wifi(Sequoia).
 To root patch, I edit boot-args and csr-active-config inside config.plist file :
-- amfi_get_out_of_my_way=1 to disable AMFI
+- enable AMFIPass.kext to disable AMFI
-- car-active-confi=EF0F0000 to disable SIP
+- csr-active-confi=EF0F0000 to disable SIP

 Some apps cannot work with this : Steam / Shadow.tech / Music (Apple DRM) / Adobe apps (Illustrator / Photoshop)

 I recommend to use MacOS Monterey for full support.

 MacOS Monterey is the last OS supporting natively HD4000 iGPU.

+### Important note: Intel Wireless Card with Sequoia

+Airportitlwm actually doesn't support Sequoia.
+That's the trick:
+- use OCAuxiliaryTools and edit config.plist to uncomment DP/PCIExpress entry (remove #)
+- reboot computer and patch with OpenCore Legacy Patcher
+- reboot computer again and comment DP/PCIExpress entry (set #)
+- reboot another time your laptop

+It uses *Ventura*-airportitlwm.kext to work under Sequoia.
+Actually, there is no Bluetooth support.

 ## Hardware